skenderidis/gtm-parsing/Option A/README.md

 ## How to install it

 #### Step1
-Put both files on the same directory of the PHP server.
+Put both files ` endpoint.php, get_file.py `  on the same directory on a PHP server.

 #### Step2
-Modify the Python script `get_file.py` to include  `IP address, Username and Password` of the BIGIP device you want to connect to
+Modify the Python script `get_file.py` with the correct  `IP address, Username and Password` of the BIGIP device you want to connect to

 ```shell
 import re